cylc/cylc-doc/src/user-guide/running-workflows/scheduler-start-up.rst

 Configuration Logs
 ^^^^^^^^^^^^^^^^^^

-At startup a folder ``log/flow-config`` is created where the flow configuration is recorded, with all templating expanded:
+A folder ``log/flow-config`` is created where the workflow configuration is recorded, with all templating expanded:

 - ``flow-processed.cylc`` - A record of the current workflow configuration